| | |

 There's a reason the Mediterranean Diet is so good for you and so helpful when it comes to reducing your risk of heart disease.
 It's full of fruits, vegetables, and legumes.
 Not only do these foods provide cholesterol-lowering fiber, but they're also full of antioxidants and important compounds that protect your heart and blood vessels from inflammation.

-One of the easiest ways to pack your plate full (or bowl) full with veggies is this easy Heart Healthy Mediterranean Vegetable Lentil Soup.
+One of the easiest ways to pack your plate full (or bowl) with veggies is this easy, Heart Healthy Mediterranean Vegetable Lentil Soup.
 Each and every bite is full of flavor and color from vegetables and a rich, tomato and bone broth stock that's infused with amazing herbs and Mediterranean flavors.

 This soup is my favorite way to get all the good stuff that supports your heart health in each and every bite.
 Your heart will love it!